 Stories are how people organize the chaos of reality in a way that gives it meaning and allows one to thread the personal story through the collective story unfolding from their perspective.

 Our ability to shape the story, both personally and collectively, has power we greatly underestimate.
 A collective story might drive us to save or destroy the environment we live in.
 Autocrats and their followers believe a story that places the leader, personally, as the hero at its center.
-Revolutionaries believe a story in which they, the heroes, must bring down a tyrant.
+Revolutionaries believe a story in which they, the heroes, must bring down a tyrant for the good of the collective.
 I tell myself a story in which I’m a writer rather than a pilot, though, at some point, I considered pursuing the latter.
 My story is my identity, and every group or community’s story is its identity.

 The stories can be changed when they’re not working, and it’s as simple as it sounds, even when it’s not easy.